 - Volunteer to manage projects in your community or for a non-profit or charity organization.

-- Take PDU courses through a registered provider.
+- Take PDU courses through a Registered Education Provider (R.E.P).

 - Attend seminars or events at your local PMI chapter.

 - Demonstrate professional engagement through speaking at an event.

 - Teach others about project management (i.e., holding a course for your clients or colleagues.)

 What are Some Tips on Earning PDUs?